projectcalico/calico/getting-started/kubernetes/managed-public-cloud/eks.md

 ### Big picture

-Enable Calico in EKS managed Kubernetes service.
+Enable {{site.prodname}} in EKS managed Kubernetes service.

 ### Value

-EKS has built-in support for Calico, providing a robust implementation of the full Kubernetes Network Policy API.
+EKS has built-in support for {{site.prodname}}, providing a robust implementation of the full Kubernetes Network Policy API.
 EKS users wanting to go beyond Kubernetes network policy capabilities can make full use of the Calico Network Policy API.

-You can also use Calico for networking on EKS in place of the default AWS VPC networking without the need to use IP addresses from the underlying VPC.
-This allows you to take advantage of the full set of Calico networking features, including Calico's flexible IP address managemenet capabilities.
+You can also use {{site.prodname}} for networking on EKS in place of the default AWS VPC networking without the need to use IP addresses from the underlying VPC.
+This allows you to take advantage of the full set of {{site.prodname}} networking features, including {{site.prodname}}'s flexible IP address managemenet capabilities.

 ### How to